-- 10 (d) ensure that the consumers are protected from undesirable and sanctionable practices as set out in section 61 and section 62; (e) regulate any other conduct which falls within the ambit of the Act in as far as estate agents and consumers in this market are concerned; provide for the education, training and development of property practitioners and candidate property practitioners; (g) educate and inform consumers about their rights as set out in section 68; and (h) implement measures to ensure that the property sector is transformed as set out in section 69.
+(d) ensure that the consumers are protected from undesirable and sanctionable practices as set out in section 61 and section 62; (e) regulate any other conduct which falls within the ambit the of Act in as far as estate agents and consumers in this market are concerned; provide for the education, training and development of property practitioners and candidate property practitioners; (g) educate and inform consumers about their rights as set out in section 68; and (h) implement measures to ensure that the property sector is transformed as set out in section 69.
 CHAPTER 2 10 BOARD OF AUTHORITY Composition and appointment of Board 7.
 (1) The Board consists of- (a) not less than nine but not more than 12 non-executive members, including the Chairperson, appointed by the Minister; and 15 (b) the CEO, who serves on the Board by virtue of his or her office.
-(2) The total number of the Board members contemplated in subsection (1)(a) must consist of-(a) a combination of the following skills and competencies: (i) Sufficient financial expertise; 20 (ii) relevant legal experience; (iii) sufficient experience as property practitioners; (iv) sufficient experience in the promotion and protection of consumer (v) sufficient experience in property management and financing; and 25 (b) at least-(i) one member nominated by the Minister of Rural Development and Land Reform, in consultation with the Minister; and (ii) one member nominated by the Minister of Public Works, in consultation with the Minister.
-30 (3) (a) The Minister must, prior to the appointment of members of the Board as contemplated in subsection (1)(a), or to filling a vacancy, issue an invitation in the Gazette and at least two newspapers circulating nationally in the Republic for the nomination of persons meeting the requirements to serve on the Board. (b) A member of the Board contemplated in subsection (1)(a) who is not a public 35 servant or in the full-time employ of the State may be paid out of the funds of the Authority the remuneration and allowances that may be determined generally or in any particular case by the Minister in concurrence with the Minister of Finance.
-(4) The Minister must ensure that- (a) the appointment of members of the Board is governed by the overriding 40 principle of selection based on merit, determined by an assessment of- (i) the objects, functions and operations of the Authority; (ii) the competencies collectively required for serving on the Board, including the relevant skills, expertise and experience relating to governing an organ of state, having regard to subsection (2); and 45 (iii) the qualifications, skills, expertise and experience of each individual prospective candidate; (b) the Board is broadly representative with regard to race, gender and disability; (c) the majority of persons serving on the Board are not public servants 50 contemplated in section 8 of the Public Service Act, 1994 (Proclamation No. 103 of 1994).
-(5) When the Chairperson of the Board- (a) is absent from a meeting of the Board, the remaining members must nominate - (6) A non-executive member of the Board holds office for a period of three years.
+(2) The total number of the Board members contemplated in subsection (1)(a) must consist of-(a) a combination of the following skills and competences: (i) sufficient financial expertise; 20 (ii) relevant legal experience; (iii) sufficient experience as property practitioners; (iv) sufficient experience in the promotion and protection of consumer (v) sufficient experience in property management and financing; and 25 (b) at least-(i) one member nominated by the Minister of Rural Development and Land Reform, in consultation with the Minister; and (ii) one member nominated by the Minister of Public Works, in consultation with the Minister.
+30 (3) (a) The Minister must prior to the appointment of members of the Board as contemplated in subsection (1)(a), or filling a vacancy, issue an invitation in the Gazette and at least two newspapers circulating nationally in the Republic for the nomination of persons meeting the requirements to serve on the Board. (b) A member of the Board contemplated in subsection (1)(a) who is not a public 35 servant or in the full time employ of the State may be paid out of the funds of the Authority the remuneration and allowances that may be determined generally or in any particular case by the Minister in concurrence with the Minister of Finance.
+(4) The Minister must ensure that- (a) the appointment of members of the Board is governed by the overriding 40 principle of selection based on merit, determined by an assessment of- (i) the objects, functions and the operations of the Authority; (ii) the competencies collectively required for serving on the Board, including the relevant skills, expertise and experience relating to governing an organ of state, having regard to subsection (2); and 45 (iii) the qualifications, skills, expertise and experience of each individual prospective candidate; (b) the Board is broadly representative with regards to race, gender and disability; (c) the majority of persons serving on the Board are not public servants 50 contemplated in section 8 of the Public Service Act, 1994 (Proclamation No. 103 of 1994).
+(5) When the Chairperson of the Board- (a) is absent from the meeting of the Board, the remaining members must nominate one of them to act as Chairperson for that meeting; or 55 (b) vacates his or her office, the Minister must within three months appoint a